mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 Please note that the library never provides strong types for derived dimensions besides the `dimension_one`.
 For example, ISQ defines length (`L`) and time (`T`) dimensions, but there is no such thing as a speed dimension.
-There is only a derived dimension of speed.
-It does not have its own symbol and is described with `LT⁻¹`.
+It does not have its own symbol as well.
+There is only a derived dimension of speed described with `LT⁻¹`.
 This is the reason why a user should also not derive strong types from the derived dimensions.

 The equality operator for dimensions can be implemented as: